-Evolutionary theory provides a powerful framework for investigating questions about why humans are the way they are.
-Human evolutionary biologists are driven to understand how evolutionary forces have shaped our us -- our biology, our patterns of behavior, and our culture.
-Research in human evolutionary biology is increasingly influencing medical science, through the nascent field of evolutionary medicine, and other areas such as economics, linguistics, psychology, and political science.
+Overview: Evolutionary theory provides a powerful framework for investigating why humans are the way we are.
+Human evolutionary biologists seek to understand how evolutionary forces have shaped our anatomy, physiology, psychology, culture and behavior.
+Research in human evolutionary biology influences many professions and social issues including medicine, politics, business, and gender and race relations.

 - human and primate nutrition

 - comparative neuroscience

 - reproductive and behavioral endocrinology